urlicht/FFTRegGPU.jl/README.md

 ### Registering z-stack
 - Moving targets on the stage can cause shearing in z-stack.
 To correct this, the images within the stack are registered together.
 - `reg_stack_translate!` is a memory-efficient and convenient function to register the frames in each z-stack.
 Here in the example, the script loads the z-stack at each time point, registers it, and then saves the registered z-stack.
+- To ensure this runs on CUDA: make all working arrays `CuArray`, check `CUDA.functional()`, and optionally set `CUDA.allowscalar(false)` to catch accidental scalar fallback.
 ```julia
 size_x, size_y, size_z = 256, 256, 94
 img_stack_reg = zeros(Float32, size_x, size_y, size_z)